Kymorphia/gi-d/README.md

 **NOTE:** In addition to the standard GIR XML attributes, definition files also use the XML attribute `disable` for disabling the binding of a type.
-  This is not defined by the GIR XML specification and is used internally in gi-d only.
+  This is not defined by the GIR XML specification and is used internally in gidgen only.

 #### XML selector reference